Information Resource Center

 John F. Kennedy Memorial Information Resource Center, Lilongwe

-Membership is free and open to government officials, business people, academics, clergy, Non Governmental Organizations and the general public.
-Members must be residents in Malawi.
-You can apply for the membership online by printing and completing the registration form.
+Membership is free and open to studets, government officials, business people, academics, clergy, Non Governmental Organizations and the general public.
+Members must be resident in Malawi.
+You can apply for the membership by printing and completing the registration form, which is readily available in the IRC as well as this link.............

-The Department of State Bureau of Information also publishes online journals based on the Mission Program Plan goals such as the economy, democratic governance and the US society and values.
+The U.S. Department of State’s Bureau of International Information Programs (IIP) also publishes journals on topics such as the economy, democratic governance, and U.S. society and values.

 Members of the IRC can borrow books for a period of two weeks and after which they can either return or renew the books.
-Clients are not allowed to use the periodicals and references materials outside of the IRC.
+Clients are not allowed to remove periodicals and references materials out of the IRC.

 The IRC staff provides reference and research assistance utilizing the available information resources.
-Queries are accepted by telephone, e-mail, fax or in person during working hours.
+Queries are accepted by telephone, e-mail or in person during working hours.

 Thursday - Closed